- Better Borrowing (214)

 - Money & Finance (168)

 - Property (52)

 The UK market for used cars is thriving.
 According to the Society of Motor Manufacturers and Traders, 2016 was a bumper year for the used car industry and set a record for sales.
-8.2 million used cars were sold last year, which represents a 7.3% increase on the year before.
-So, the market is booming – and for many people the simplest and fastest way to secure the right second hand car is with car finance.
+8.2 million used cars were sold last year, which represents a 7.3% increase from the year before.
+So, the market is booming – and for many people, the simplest and fastest way to secure the right second-hand car is with car finance.
 But what are the options if you’re looking for used car finance and are there any risks in doing so?

 Typically, if you’re looking to arrange used car finance you will have two options:

 The finance on offer might be a PCP – i.e. where you make payments over a period of 3-4 years and then either pay off the rest of the contract or walk away.
 Or you could have the option of Hire Purchase (HP), where the decision about ownership is made at the start of the contract and you gradually pay off the value of the car until it’s yours.

 There are a number of different factors to bear in mind when you’re choosing who to arrange the finance with: